TritonDataCenter/rfd/rfd/0153/README.md

 from the old pnode.
 With a single table this could be time-consuming and those deletes will create dead tuples that eventually must be cleaned up by postgres autovacuum.
 Another approach is to partition the data using some ratio of partitions to vnodes.
-Postgres offers a few f`.
+Postgres offers a few levels of hierarchy for dividing up data in this manner: database, schema, and table.
 The ideal ratio of partitions to vnodes is one-to-one.
 This is the most easy configuration for a human to reason about because the partition naming can reflect the vnode of that data it contains and it avoids the requirement for any other schemes for placing